sematext/docs/docs/integration/kafka.md

 title: Kafka Monitoring Integration
 description: Monitor Kafka metrics for brokers, producers, and consumers, consumer lag and offset monitoring by consumer group, topic, or partition, and more.
 Our cloud and on-premises tools provide out of box Kafka graphs, reports and custom dashboards with built-in anomaly detection, threshold, and heartbeat alerts as well as easy chatops integrations

-Sematext offers simple Kafka monitoring agent written in Java and Golang that provides full featured Kafka monitoring without CPU and memory overhead on your application.
-It's easy to install and require no changes in Kafka source code or source code of you application.
+Sematext offers simple Kafka monitoring agent written in Java and Golang without CPU and memory overhead.
+It's easy to install and requires no changes in the Kafka source code or your application's source code.

 ## Sematext Kafka Monitoring Agent
 This lightweight, open-source [Java Monitoring Agent](https://github.com/sematext/sematext-agent-java) collects Kafka performance metrics and sends them to Sematext.
-The second part of the Sematext Kafka Monitoring Agent is a Golang based agent responsible for Operating System level metrics like network, I/O and more.
+It comes packages with a Golang-based agent responsible for Operating System level metrics like network, I/O and more.
+The Kafka Monitoring Agent can be installed with RPM/DEB package manager on any host running Linux or in containerized environment using ```sematext/spm-client```.

 The Sematext Kafka Monitoring Agent can be run in two different modes - *in-process* and *standalone*.
-The *in-process* one is run as a Java agent, it is simpler to initially setup, but will require restring your Kafka broker node when you will want to upgrade your monitoring Agent, i.e. to get new features.
-The benefit of *standalone* agent mode is that it is running as a separate process and doesn't require Kafka restart when it is upgraded.
+The *in-process* one is run as a Java agent, it is simpler to initially set up, but will require restarting your Kafka broker/producer/consumer when you will want to upgrade your monitoring Agent, i.e. to get new features.
+The benefit of the *standalone* agent mode is that it's running as a separate process and doesn't require a Kafka broker/producer/consumer restart when it is upgraded.

-After creating a [Kafka App in Sematext](https://apps.sematext.com/ui/monitoring-create) you need to install the Monitoring Agent on each host running your Kafka broker that you want to monitor.
-The full installation instructions can be found in the [setup instructions](https://apps.sematext.com/ui/howto/Solr/overview) displayed in the UI.
+After creating a [Kafka App in Sematext](https://apps.sematext.com/ui/monitoring-create) you need to install the Monitoring Agent on each host that is running your Kafka brokers, producers and consumer to have the full visibility over the metrics from each host.
+The full installation instructions can be found in the [setup instructions](https://apps.sematext.com/ui/howto/Kafka/overview) displayed in the UI.

 For example, on CentOS, you need to add Sematext Linux packages and install them with the following command:
 ```bash